Jackojc/cane/doc/ref.md

 Constants can be defined like: `let foo 123 * 456`.
 As the name implies, constants are immutable.

-There are some implicitly defined constants like `bpm` and `note` which evaluate to their respective global values.

 ### Sequences
 Sequences are a collection of steps and the building blocks of Cane.